-- A. Claims made after 60 days from the date of shipment for damage to materials; - B. Damage or color change from exposure of materials to direct or indirect sunlight or fluorescent light; - C. Shade variations among textiles used or shade changes to fabrics caused by wear and tear and/or washing; - D. Color loss due to abrasion (creases, folds, pleats, edges, collar points, etc.); - E. Damage caused by improper washing, decontamination, disinfecting or maintenance (for example, use of chlorine or petrochemicals to clean); - F. Damage caused by repair work not performed to factory specification; - G. Damage from routine exposure to common hazards which may cause rips, tears, burn damage, or abrasion; - H. Loss of retroreflectivity of reflective trim due to normal wear or heat exposure; - I. Detachment of reflective trim due to thread abrasion or heat exposure; - J. Replacement of zippers or closures worn partially sealed, or damaged by heavy wear and tear; - K. Loss of buttons, snaps, or cuff hem seams.
+- A. Claims made after 60 days from the date of shipment for damage caused by shipment; - B. Damage or color change from exposure of materials to direct or indirect sunlight or fluorescent light; - C. Shade variations among textiles used or shade changes to fabrics caused by wear and tear and/or washing; - D. Color loss due to abrasion (creases, folds, pleats, edges, collar points, etc.); - E. Damage caused by improper washing, decontamination, disinfecting or maintenance (for example, use of chlorine or petrochemicals to clean); - F. Damage caused by repair work not performed to factory specification; - G. Damage from routine exposure to common hazards which may cause rips, tears, burn damage, or abrasion; - H. Loss of retroreflectivity, including accelerated wear and tear caused by exposure to frequent, repeated training exercises; of reflective trim due to normal wear or heat exposure; - Detachment of reflective trim due to thread abrasion or heat exposure; - J. Replacement of laces, zippers or closures worn partially sealed, or damaged by heavy wear and tear; - K. Loss of buttons or snaps.

-18. INSPECTION, CLEANING, REPAIR, RETIREMENT AND DISPOSAL RECORD
+17. INSPECTION, CLEANING, REPAIR, RETIREMENT AND DISPOSAL RECORD

-ı ;
+· ļ

 Date of Activity Type of Activity Reason for Activity Description of Repair, Inspection Findings, etc. Location on Footwear Inspection/ Cleaning/Repair Site Activity Performed By Date Returned to Service

-1

 29

+•

 344

-■ ® Consist of Description -
+- -